Archdeacon of Ardfert

-The archdeaconry can trace its history back to Florence who held the office in 1227.
+The archdeaconry can trace its history back to Florence, who was mentioned in a document in the Christ Church Cathedral, Dublin archives as holding the office circa 1227.
 Two incumbents went on to hold bishoprics: John Smith (bishop of Killala and Achonry) and Raymond d’Audemar Orpen.
 Edward Day, Archdeacon 1782-1788, was a much-loved local figure, "a man of great erudition and unbounded benevolence".
 His grand-nephew Anthony Denny was also Archdeacon.
 The last discrete incumbent was William Foley.